Exclusive: Vietnam's Bamboo Airways plans to raise $200 million in U.S. IPO - chairman

 Bamboo Airways, owned by property and leisure company FLC Group, plans to offer a 5%-7% stake in the IPO, which it expects in the third quarter of this year, Quyet told Reuters in an interview.

-“The IPO will be part of our efforts to expand our services globally,” Quyet said, adding that Bamboo Airways has hired an international auditing firm for the potential offering on the New York Stock Exchange.
+“The IPO will be part of our efforts to expand our services globally,” Quyet said, adding that Bamboo Airways has been working with an international auditing firm for the potential offering on the New York Stock Exchange.

 The company said last month it planned to list its shares on a local stock exchange in the third quarter, but Quyet said on Wednesday that was now “a backup plan, depending on market conditions”.